-No discards data are currently included in the assessment.
-Suitable discards estimates are not available prior to the mid-1990s and are not complete for many subsequent years.
+Discards have been included in the 2017 assessment for the first time.
+Suitable discards estimates are not available prior to the mid-1990s and are not complete for many subsequent years; however efforts have been made to estimate discards.
 Available data indicate that discarding was historically mainly a function of MLS (35 cm) and therefore mainly restricted to catches of <= 1-gp cod.